 Oklahoma raced to a 17-3 lead early in the second quarter.
 Michele and I carried on with our painting, not surprised at the score, the usual feeling of disappointment settling in.
 But then, right before the half, Kempt found wide receiver Hakeem Butler on a long pass deep in Sooner territory.
 Iowa State got a field goal out of the deal and went into the locker room only down 24-13.
 They had made a decent showing, which is often all we hope for.
 Just don’t get blown out again.

 In the second half, things got really interesting.
 Kempt was brilliant.
-He surgically found receivers left and right, driving the Cyclones 75 yards in 10 plays leading to a touchdown.
-After a Mayfield touchdown, Kempt led ISU on two more productive drives that resulted in a pair of field goals, and then found Marchie Murdock for a 28-yard TD late in the third period.
-Meanwhile, Oklahoma was struggling.
-Baker Mayfield fumbled in the red zone, and later, the Sooners missed a field goal.
-Heading into the fourth quarter, the game was tied, 24-24.
+First, he the Cyclones into position for a field goal.
+24-16.
+After a Baker Mayfield fumble in the red zone, Kempt surgically found receivers left and right, driving 94 yards in 7 plays, culminating in a pass to Marchie Murdock for a 28-yard TD late in the third period and tacked on a 2-point conversion, tying the game at 24-24.
+Oklahoma was struggling.
+They missed a field goal.
 The game had passed from being a foregone conclusion to an actual contest, a highlight reel on ESPN.
 We started paying attention, that faint glimmer of hope sparking in our hearts.
 Cautiously, however.
 We’ve been here before.
 Memories of countless shattered dreams and might-have-beens from the past.

 Early in the fourth quarter, Kempt found Trevor Ryen on a swing pass and Ryen swept past OU defenders for a 57-yard TD.
 I hopped off my ladder.
 What the heck just happened?!?!
 We were leading in the fourth quarter!
 At Oklahoma!
 The 86,000-plus fans in Memorial Stadium were in a state of shock.